therealPaulPlay/PlayPeerJS/README.md

 A WebRTC wrapper that simplifies peer-to-peer multiplayer game development by abstracting away connection handling and state synchronization.

 > [!TIP]
-> WebRTC vs. WebSockets shouldn't be a decision to make.
+> WebRTC or WebSockets – change your mind anytime.
 > Check out [PlaySocketJS](https://github.com/therealPaulPlay/PlaySocketJS), the
 > Websocket counterpart to PlayPeerJS.
 It uses an almost identical API with the only differences
 > being the available event types as well as the constructor (which needs a ws:// address).